LAST UPDATED: September 18, 2019

 Be aware that after driving in extended heat for a while, the screws may loosen, causing the visor to hang a bit lower.
 While it does a great job of reducing the sun’s rays, you will still need a pair of sunglasses to help block out the light.
 It also may not fit effectively in all types of vehicles, including RVs.

 Sailead’s visor extender uses a polarizing technology from NASA to filter out the sun’s reflected light rays.
-It attaches to your built-in visor and helps eliminate the distracting and blinding glare effect.
-This ensures your vision is improved and you don’t get eye stress, fatigue, or a migraine from squinting.
+It attaches to your built-in visor and helps eliminate the distracting and blinding glare effect, ensuring your vision is improved and you don’t get eye stress, fatigue, or a migraine from squinting.

 One feature we found particularly great is the extender's ability to be rotated up to 360 degrees.
 The design allows it to swivel and adjust to meet your eye level, so you don’t have to worry about sitting just right to avoid glare.
 Another nice feature is the durable Polycarbonate material of the visor; its 60 times stronger than glass, 20 times stronger than TAC polarized lens material, and 10 times more powerful than resin.
 It’s also impact, temperature, and scratch-resistant.